 Traversing this legendary waterway means you'll experience the Antarctic Convergence, where the cold, northward-flowing Antarctic waters meet the warmer, southward-flowing water of the sub-Antarctic.
 The mixing of cold and warm waters creates a nutrient-rich feeding ground, especially for whales and other marine mammals.
-Guests are encouraged
+Guests are encouraged to keep binoculars close at hand-and to be prepared for Expedition Team members to announce any whale sightings.

+ANTARCTIC MARINE MAMMALS:

 The World of Whales & Seals

 Onboard World Voyager

 Flights to/from Buenos Aires

-to keep binoculars close at hand-and to be prepared for Expedition Team members to announce any whale sightings.